pagkly/Zed/Investopedia3/Upstream Guarantee.md

 ## How Upstream Guarantees Work

 Upstream guarantees enable a parent company to obtain debt financing on better financing terms, by expanding the available collateral.
-They often occur in [leveraged buy-outs](https://www.investopedia.com/terms/l/leveragedbuyout.asp), when the parent company does not have enough assets to pledge as collateral.
+They often occur in [[leveraged buy-outs]](https://www.investopedia.com/terms/l/leveragedbuyout.asp), when the parent company does not have enough assets to pledge as collateral.

-A payment guaranty obligates the [guarantor](https://www.investopedia.com/terms/g/guarantor.asp) to pay the debt should the borrower default, regardless of whether the lender makes a demand on the borrower.
+A payment guaranty obligates the [[guarantor]](https://www.investopedia.com/terms/g/guarantor.asp) to pay the debt should the borrower default, regardless of whether the lender makes a demand on the borrower.
 Alternatively, a collection guaranty only obligates the guarantor if the lender cannot collect the amount owed after bringing a lawsuit and exhausting its remedies against the borrower.
 Guaranties can be absolute, limited or conditional.

 Typically, a lender will insist on an upstream guaranty when it lends to a parent whose only asset is stock ownership of a subsidiary.
 In this case, the subsidiary owns substantially all the assets upon which the lender bases its credit decision.